CosmicToast/janet-date/TECH.md

 When I convert to and from a dictionary, I lose that information.

 Ok I've confirmed that MacOS has bugs in the libc and have now reported them.

+I've pulled in eggert tz.
+This helps a lot, but some details are still unfortunate (due to the spec).
+The spec specifies quite explicitly that mktime operates on localtime output, which means I'll most likely have to wrap all time_t manipulations in a localtime.
+Let's start with the native api, and then the janet wrapper will purely speak time_t, I think?
+I technically also have automatic "free" access to non-ISOC99 things, since they're simply there to be used.
+However, I'd need to find a way to expose some libtz internals (as they can redefine time_t, define timezone_t, etc) to get that working.
+As such, I don't think I'll be doing that.